appacademy/pt-section-2-resources/README.md

 Instructions!

-1. Make a new branch using main as your template
+1. Navigate to your home directory.
-    - branch name should be `firstname-lastname/month-YYYY` i.e., `zaviar-brown/June-2023`
+    - `cd`
-    - `git checkout main`
+2. Clone this repository and name it whatever you want, in this case we will call it section-2-lectures.
-    - `git pull`
+    - `git clone https://github.com/appacademy/pt-section-2-resources.git section-2-lectures`
-    - `git checkout -b {your branch name}`
+3. Checkout the `zaviar-brown/Aug-2023` branch.
-    - `git push -u origin {your branch name}`
+    - `git checkout zaviar-brown/Aug-2023`
-2. Use it to provide lecture notes to your cohort :)
+4. Run `git pull` after each class to get the latest lecture notes!